Thoen Stone: Inscription

 Since its discovery in 1887, controversy over the authenticity of the Thoen Stone has circulated.
 Many people believe that the stone is a hoax and was fabricated by Louis and Ivan Thoen.
 Some have pointed to the fact that Louis Thoen was a stonemason.
+Others doubted that a man running for his life would have stopped to leave a message, or that seven men—most of whom had no mining experience—could have found as much gold as described on the stone.
 Until their deaths, the Thoens defended the authenticity of the stone.
-In the 1950s, Frank Thomson traveled to the East Coast in search of the families of the party's members.
-Thomson located several families, all with surnames similar to those listed on the Thoen Stone, who claimed to have had ancestors who disappeared in the American West.